 Don’t ever miss an update!

-Why don’t you subscribe to our free mailing services and get notified whenever there are news or updates.
+Why don’t you subscribe to our free mailing services and get notified whenever there is news or updates?

-One of the most iconic bands to come out of Newcastle-upon-Tyne, England is Geordie.
-The band was formed in 1971, and their name is a nod to the nickname given to people from the Tyneside region.
-The band’s original lineup consisted of lead vocalist Brian Johnson, guitarist Vic Malcolm, bassist Tom Hill, and drummer Brian Gibson.
-Geordie quickly gained a following in their hometown and throughout the North East, playing a mixture of hard rock and glam rock.
-Their first single, “Don’t Do That,” was released in 1972 and reached the Top 40 in the UK Singles Chart.
-The band’s debut album, “Hope You Like It,” followed in 1973 and featured the hit single “All Because of You.”
-Geordie continued to tour and release albums throughout the 1970s, with Brian Johnson’s powerful vocals and Vic Malcolm’s guitar skills becoming the band’s signature sound.
-Their biggest hit came in 1973 with “All Because Of You,” which reached number 6 in the UK charts.
-The band also toured with acts such as Thin Lizzy and Nazareth.
-In 1980, Brian Johnson left Geordie to join AC/DC, and the band disbanded soon after.
-However, their legacy lives on, with their music continuing to influence bands to this day.
-Brian Johnson’s success with AC/DC also helped to bring attention to Geordie’s back catalog, which has since been reissued and remastered.
-Geordie may have been short-lived, but their impact on the rock music scene cannot be underestimated.
-They remain a beloved part of Newcastle’s musical heritage, and the band of today continues to inspire new generations of fans by making new music and touring.
-Geordie are still here!
+Geordie, an iconic band hailing from Newcastle-upon-Tyne, England, emerged in 1971, bearing a name that pays homage to the Tyneside region’s moniker.
+The original lineup featured lead vocalist Brian Johnson, guitarist Vic Malcolm, bassist Tom Hill, and drummer Brian Gibson.
+Geordie rapidly garnered a devoted following in their hometown and across the North East, blending elements of hard rock and glam rock.
+Their inaugural single, “Don’t Do That,” hit the airwaves in 1972, securing a spot in the UK Singles Chart’s Top 40.
+In 1973, their debut album, “Hope You Like It,” arrived, highlighted by the hit track “All Because of You.”
+Throughout the 1970s, Geordie continued to tour and release albums, with Brian Johnson’s commanding vocals and Vic Malcolm’s virtuoso guitar work defining their distinctive sound.
+Their zenith arrived in 1973 with “All Because Of You,” peaking at number 6 on the UK charts, and they even shared stages with renowned acts like Thin Lizzy and Nazareth.
+In 1980, Brian Johnson departed Geordie to join AC/DC, ultimately leading to the band’s dissolution.
+Nevertheless, their musical legacy endures, influencing contemporary bands, while Brian Johnson’s success with AC/DC brought renewed attention to Geordie’s back catalog, which has since been reissued and remastered.
+Geordie’s tenure may have been brief, but their impact on the rock music landscape remains indelible.
+They remain a cherished part of Newcastle’s musical heritage, and the present-day incarnation of the band continues to inspire new generations of fans through fresh music and tours.
+Geordie is still very much alive and kicking!